Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Important updates: coronavirus (COVID-19)

-- limiting the number of campsites to assist with social distancing
+- limits on the number of campsites to assist with social distancing

-- limiting the number of people who are able to access amenities at any one time
+- limits on the number of people who are able to access amenities at any one time

-- keeping contact information for all persons making bookings for contract tracing purposes.
+- keeping contact information for all persons making bookings for contact tracing purposes.

 Visitors must not attend a campsite if they have been to a declared COVID-19 Hotspot in the previous 14 days, have been in contact with a known COVID-19 case, or have symptoms related to COVID-19.

 We request those who are able to be self-contained do so to reduce the number of people using facilities.

 - Camping areas and vehicle access permits (all locations except Minjerribah and Mulgumpin)—book online via Queensland National Parks Booking Service

 - Minjerribah (North Stradbroke Island)—book via Minjerribah Camping